Paxton Fitzpatrick

 I build computational models of human learning and memory, and create software tools for research and education.

-I’m currently a Ph.D. student in Cognitive Neuroscience at Dartmouth College, working with Dr. Jeremy Manning and Dr. Luke Chang.
+I’m currently a Ph.D. candidate in Cognitive Neuroscience at Dartmouth College.

 • Undergraduate, Dartmouth College